 Please enter a valid email

 When considering all types of taxes, South Dakota is one of the most taxpayer-friendly states in the U.S. It is one of seven states without a personal income tax and its sales taxes are among the lowest in the country.
-Sales tax rates range from 4% to 6% when including local rates.
-The combined average is 5.83%, 12th-lowest nationally.
+Sales tax rates range from 4.5% to 6.5% when including local rates.
+The combined average is 6.40%, 21st lowest nationally.
 In fact, the only major tax in South Dakota that stands above the national average is the state’s property tax.
-In South Dakota the average effective property tax rate is 1.36% while the national average is 1.1%.
+In South Dakota the average effective property tax rate is 1.32%, compared to a national average of 1.18%.

 South Dakota Sales Tax

 South Dakota’s state sales tax rate is 4.50%.
 In addition, cities in South Dakota (but not counties) have the option of collecting a local sales tax of 1% or 2%.
 Most major cities collect the full rate.
 The table below shows the state and city rates for the largest cities in South Dakota.